 Amazing Hiking in Rocky Mountain National Park

-Rocky Mountain National Park offers plenty of world-class hiking trails near Denver.
+Rocky Mountain National Park is home to some of the best hiking near Denver.
 Keep in mind that the park gets busy during the summer months, so a little pre-planning goes a long way.
 Also, dogs are not allowed on any hiking trails in the park.

 Distance: 8.1 miles

 Elevation Gain: 1,765 feet